danluo7/049_drakes_code/README.md

 ## Compare the correlation distance between all replicates

-Determine the amount of variance coming from each principal component in a tabel and a plot:
+Scree plot: Determine the amount of variance coming from each principal component in a table:

 	pc <- princomp(gene_expression[,data_columns],cor=TRUE,scores=TRUE)
 	summary(pc)